 In this monthly column, the Div.
-39 president shares her thoughts with division members.
+39 president shares his thoughts with division members.

 For those of you with aspirations for public service who have had trouble finding a direction, there are many committees within the division where you might find colleagues with similar interests.

 I wish you a new year that brings peace and goodwill to all,